 What Warehouse Efficiency Actually Means

-Most articles on this topic confuse efficiency with activity.
-Efficiency is not how busy the warehouse looks.
+We see this confusion on almost every client floor we walk: people mistake efficiency for activity.
+Efficiency isn't how busy the warehouse looks.
 It's how much throughput the operation produces per dollar of labor, space, and time.
 The Warehousing Education and Research Council (WERC) tracks four core KPIs in its annual DC Measures benchmark study, and those four numbers are the shortest answer to whether a warehouse is efficient or not.

 99.5% Order accuracy, median